 Types of Early Wage Access Programs

 Direct-to-consumer: In this model, the employer has nothing to do with the early wage access program.
-These programs are basically loans in disguise.
-The app or program advances money to the employee, and the employee eventually pays that back.
+These programs function more like loans.
+The app or program advances money to the employee, and the employee pays that back out of their bank account on payday.

 Self-hosted daily pay: In this model, the company has their own manual system where employees are paid daily.
 This requires a lot more work for the employer, and may result in confusion in regards to taxes and other garnishments.